-I saw John Wick late on night it came out, Oct.
-24, in a halfway-full Brooklyn theater.
-I'd call myself a committed Keanu Reeves fan, but had only heard of this movie days before, when posters for it started popping up on the subway.
+I saw John Wick late on the night it came out, October 24, in a halfway-full Brooklyn theater.
+I'd call myself a committed Keanu Reeves fan, but I had only heard of this movie days before, when posters for it started popping up on the subway.
 So all I really knew was that this was a hard-boiled action movie starring Keanu.
 Sign me up.

 The film starts slowly and cleanly—Keanu is in mourning for a departed wife, who left him a dog to remember her by.
 A Russian mob boss's upstart son beats him up, steals his car, and kills the dog.
 As The Atlantic’s Sophie Gilbert essayed last week, this amounts to the death of Wick's hopefulness, and unleashes his retired persona as terrifying mob enforcer.
 Alfie Allen must die, to be sure.
 And so must everyone trying to protect him.

 John Wick is a movie you should see at midnight, with a screaming audience in attendance cheering for every preposterous action beat, every out-of-nowhere shriek from embattled mob boss Viggo Tarasov (Michael Nyqvist) and every frustrated request by his consigliore Avi (Dean Winters) that he speak English.
 Either that, or you should see it almost by random happenstance, with no preparation for what's about to unfold, and marvel that such a strange film made it to the screen.
 John Wick is no ordinary Hollywood action claptrap, but it's not exactly aiming for profundity either.
 It achieves an almost impossible goal—being a basically plotless action/revenge drama but seeming utterly distinct all the same.